harrietrc/loadimpact-docs/jekyll/_v4/test-scripting/thresholds.md

 ***

 <h1>Background</h1>
-This article explains Thresholds and how they are utilized within Load Impact Version 4.0 and k6.
+This article explains Thresholds and how they are utilized within LoadImpact Version 4.0 and k6.

 Thresholds are used to specify test pass/fail criteria.
 Thresholds can be set on all metrics including custom ones and you can limit the data point of a metric that are being included in the evaluation by scoping the threshold with tags.